The Ins and Outs of Chemotherapy for MS Treatment

-For MS that doesn’t respond to conventional treatment, doctors are now finding that chemotherapy may be beneficial.
+For MS that does not respond to conventional treatment, doctors are now finding that chemotherapy may be beneficial.
 Chemotherapy is a type of treatment regimen that was once reserved for cancer.
-It is now branching into other areas of disease, as it has proven effective for various other types of illness.
+It is now branching into other areas of disease, as it has proven to be effective for various other types of illness.

 Conventional MS Treatment

 Conventional treatment of MS is dependent on the type of MS. However, it is generally aimed at reducing symptoms, reducing disability and prolonging remission.
 There are a variety of medications available for MS treatment.

 Mild flare-ups may not require medication.
 However, larger-scale flare-ups generally require some type of treatment in order to feel better.

 The typical treatment for a flare-up is methylprednisolone (Solu-Medrol) or prednisone (Deltasone) given intravenously once daily for three to five days.
 These medications are steroids that can reduce inflammation, causing the exacerbation to end quicker, thus reducing symptoms.

 Plasmapheresis is also an option for an exceptionally severe flare-up, or if the flare-up is not responding to IV steroid treatment.
 Plasmapheresis is when the plasma is separated from the blood.
 Plasma from a donor is infused back into the body; this plasma does not have the antibodies that the MS sufferer may have that makes them sick.

 As you know, MS can cause a lot of different symptoms, such as bladder and bowel problems, depression, vertigo, fatigue, pain, sexual problems, spasticity, tremors and gait difficulties and the dreaded MS itch.

 A variety of medications are available, depending on the symptom present.
 These medications are not MS-specific but are specific for treatment of that specific symptom.